 If you are hoping to change the name of your product, logo, or anything else, you will want to file a new trademark application corresponding to the new name or logo and ensure that it meets all relevant requirements for registration.

-- Someone else is using my company's name as a domain name – how can I stop them?
+- Someone else is using my company's name as a domain name.
+How can I stop them?

-Domain names are generally distributed on a first-come, first-serve basis, and are not attached to trademark registrations.
+Domain names are generally distributed on a first-come, first-serve basis, and are not required to be attached to trademark registrations.
 However, there are protections that exist if someone is cybersquatting on a domain name that is affiliated with your trademark.
 The World Intellectual Property Organization has created a solution called the WIPO Domain Name Dispute Resolution Service.